To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • Ensuring physical security of the borders and coasts by strengthening patrolling and surveillance.

-• Other Initiatives: National Awards for institutions & individuals working in the field of prevention of drug abuse and creation of National Drug Abuse Helpline Number which helps the victims of drug abuse and their families in counselling and other aids.
+• Other Initiatives: National Awards for institutions & individuals working in the field of prevention of drug abuse and creation of National Drug Abuse Helpline Number which helps the victims of drug abuse and their families in counseling and other aids.

 • Further strengthening and upgradation of intelligence network, upgradation of surveillance equipment and future requirements such as the setting up of training academy and drug labs.